qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 We discuss unions and variant records in more detail on the companion site.
 Topics we consider include syntax, safety, and memory layout issues.
 Safety is a particular concern: where nonconverting type casts allow a programmer to cir- cumvent the language’s type system explicitly, a naive realization of unions makes it easy to do so by accident.
 Ada imposes limits on the use of unions and variant records that allow the compiler to verify, statically, that all programs are type-safe.
 We also note that inheritance in object-oriented languages provides an attractive alternative to type-safe variant records in most cases.
 This observation largely accounts for the omission of unions and variant records from most more recent languages.

-## 3CHECK YOUR UNDERSTANDING

-### 1.
+3**CHECK YOUR UNDERSTANDING** 1.
 What are* struct tags* in C?
 How are they related to type names?
 How did they change in C++?

-*
-  How do the records of ML differ from those of most other languages?
+## 2. How do the records of ML differ from those of most other languages?
+3. Discuss the signiﬁcance of “holes” in records.
-  3.
-  Discuss the signiﬁcance of “holes” in records.
 Why do they arise?
 What prob- lems do they cause?

 **1** By contrast, the other example mentioned under Nonconverting Type Casts in Section 7.2.1— examination of the internal structure of a ﬂoating-point number—does indeed reinterpret bits.
 Unions can also be used in this case (Exercise C 8.24), but here a nonconverting cast is a better indication of intent.

-#### 4.
-Why is it easier to implement assignment than comparison for records?
+## 4. Why is it easier to implement assignment than comparison for records?

 *
   What is* packing*?
 What are its advantages and disadvantages?